La Dolce Villa

-La Dolce Villa is a 2025 American romantic comedy film directed by Mark Waters.
+La Dolce Villa (The Sweet Villa) is a 2025 American romantic comedy film directed by Mark Waters.
 It stars Scott Foley, Violante Placido and Maia Reficco.
 It was released on Netflix on February 13, 2025.

 Its title is an homage to the 1960 neosurrealist satirical film La Dolce Vita, directed by Federico Fellini.

 Plot

-Fifty-something American widower Eric Field travels back to Italy, despite having bad experiences there in the past, to find his 24-year-old daughter Liv (Olivia).
+Fifty-something American widower Eric Field is an Ohio business owner, who returns to Italy to find his 24-year-old daughter Liv (Olivia), despite having bad experiences there in the past.
 He hopes to stop her from blowing her inheritance on rebuilding a villa.

-Eric is an Ohio business owner, whose company Main Course Consulting offers support to restaurants.
-He has taken time off now for the first time in years, out of concern that Liv is possibly jeopardizing her future.
+Eric has taken time off now for the first time in years from his restaurant support company Main Course Consulting, out of concern that Liv is possibly jeopardizing her future.

 On their way to seeing potential properties, they talk about what Liv has been doing while in Italy.
 She tutored English in Milan, nannied in Florence, worked harvesting olives, then accidentally found the village of Montezara while seeking a wine festival.

-Eric and Liv go for a coffee, where they meet up with the town mayor Francesca.
+Eric and Liv go for a coffee, meeting up with the town mayor Francesca.

 The 1-euro housing plan is a new economic plan implanted in remote parts of the country, such as the village of Montezara.
 They are selling abandoned heritage villas “as is” for one Euro to attract new blood to the community.
 The three officially available properties do not appeal to the Fields, but a fourth one, which is not yet officially available, does.

 There, Liv reveals that Eric had been a trained chef.
 After agreeing to purchase the last house, he contacts Zola at his company to inform her he will stay in Italy for a month.
 Eric assures her he can manage remotely.

 In the evening, as he is finding basic dinner, Eric bumps into Francesca and Bernardo, the geometra or surveyor whose job is to oversee any construction projects.
 Once Eric leaves, he expresses his concern with non-Italians purchasing property there.
 As Francesca hopes this first 1-euro housing plan will help revitalize the town, she begs him to support it.

 The next day, the general contractor Nino comes.
 He initially says he can get the plans approved in six months, but Francesca convinces him to let them start straight away.
 As the house progresses, Eric continues to try and take over, but Liv stands her ground.
 They uncover beautiful brick floors as well as an authentic brick pizza oven and chimney.
-As Eric is helping Nino to remove old pipes, he learns that also Francesca is widowed since five years ago, two years longer than him.
+As Eric is helping Nino remove old pipes, he learns Francesca is also widowed since five years ago, two years longer than him.